-By claiming Entrepreneurs’ Relief, eligible business owners substantially reduce their tax bill when the business is sold.
+By claiming Business Asset Disposal Relief (BADR), formerly known as Entrepreneurs’ Relief, eligible business owners can substantially reduce their tax bill when the business is sold.
 Shareholders who own a minimum of 5% of shares in the company enjoy a tax rate of 10% on the money extracted, which is treated as capital rather than income.
-The standard rates of Capital Gains Tax are 18% and 28% for basic and higher rate taxpayers respectively, so the tax relief available has made a significant difference to people exiting their businesses for retirement or other reasons.
+The standard rates of Capital Gains Tax are 18% and 28% (2020-2021 tax year) for basic and higher rate taxpayers respectively, so the tax relief available has made a significant difference to people exiting their businesses for retirement or other reasons.

 Instead of taxing surplus funds as capital, the money could be treated as income, so attracting a higher rate of tax and in some cases tripling a shareholder’s tax bill.
 The reasons for closing down a business will also be scrutinised in an effort to deter ‘phoenixism,’ or starting up a new business when one has become insolvent.
 Tax planning is a crucial part of setting up any business, but for those with multiple companies, these changes could potentially wipe out a huge amount of profit.
-This would explain the surge in solvent liquidations that has taken place since the changes were announced, as business owners attempt to limit the financial damage.
+This would explain the surge in solvent liquidations that have taken place since the changes were announced, as business owners attempt to limit the financial damage.